tarun005/FLAVR/README.md

 A Colab notebook to try 2x slow-motion filtering on custom videos is available in the *notebooks* directory of this repo.

+## Model for Motion-Magnification

+Unfortunately, we cannot provide the trained models for motion-magnification at this time.
+We are working towards making a model available soon.

 ## Acknowledgement

 The code is heavily borrowed from Facebook's official [PyTorch video repository](https://github.com/facebookresearch/VMZ) and [CAIN](https://github.com/myungsub/CAIN).